Overview

 query(colRef, filters..) -

-build an empty document reference within the collection -
+build a random-ID document reference -

-addDoc(colRef, data). (it returns the reference)
+addDoc(colRef, data).

 build a collection reference

-We indicate the collection's path, either as:
+We provide the path as:

 -

-a single string, with no starting slash for the root collection
+a single string, with slash separators.

 -